ElieDDD/ElieDDD.github.io/README.md

 >Shumailov, I., Shumaylov, Z., Zhao, Y., Gal, Y., Papernot, N., & Anderson, R. (2023).
 The Curse of Recursion: Training on Generated Data Makes Models Forget.
 ArXiv, abs/2305.17493.
 >
 >CNNs 'You train a CNN to do image analysis tasks, including scene classification, object detection and segmentation, and image processing.
 In order to understand how CNNs work, we'll cover three key concepts: local receptive fields, shared weights and biases, and activation and pooling.' https://uk.mathworks.com/

+Ideas: 'Feeding ordered data to a model sequentially can lead to an unnatural, unbalanced learning process.'
+Nguyen